Actor, producer, writer and doctor Ken Jeong to address Tulane’s 2022 graduates

 Newswise — One of today’s most sought-after and popular comedic actors will return to New Orleans on May 21 to address graduates at Tulane University’s Commencement 2022.

-Ken Jeong, who honed his skills in New Orleans’ comedy clubs while completing his medical residency and a fellowship at Tulane’s School of Medicine in the 1990s, will be the keynote speaker at Tulane’s Commencement, which will take place at 9 a.m. in Yulman Stadium.
+Ken Jeong, who honed his skills in New Orleans’ comedy clubs while doing research at Tulane’s School of Medicine in the 1990s, will be the keynote speaker at Tulane’s Commencement, which will take place at 9 a.m. in Yulman Stadium.
 The ceremony will be the first Tulane commencement in which all graduates will participate together, in person, since the pandemic began.

 “There is often some debate regarding university commencement speakers.
 For instance, should the individual selected for this role be accomplished in one of the academic disciplines or should they be a well-known and beloved celebrity?
 In choosing the keynote speaker for Commencement 2022, we decided the answer was both.
 The fact that our choice also has a deep New Orleans connection was a definite plus,” Tulane President Michael Fitts said.